JinyuWang123/TDA/README.md

 If you want to run a single RMD file to generate Figure 1, please run [Fig1.R ](https://github.com/JinyuWang123/TDA/blob/main/Mandibular%20Molars/Code_Figure1/Fig1.R)
 ### Code for Figure 2
-It comes from Figure 5.
-See the code for Figure 5.
+Note that Figure 2a and 2c are also given in Figure 5.
+See the code for Figure 5g and 5h.
+For replication of these results please code for Figure 5.
 ### Code for Figure 3
 [Code_Figure3](https://github.com/JinyuWang123/TDA/tree/main/Simulation%20Study/Code_Figure3) produces the results displayed in Figure 3.